kevin211005/Software_For_Embedded_System/Final_project/README.md

     ii.
 Set the reasonable initial speed of robot

-    manually fine-tune the initial speed of robot and set the speed to robot by
+    Manually fine-tune the initial speed of robot and set the speed to robot by

         void track_velocity(double linear_velocity, double angular_velocity, double kL=10, double kR=10)